-If you love birds or wherever your interest lies in, read on to learn the translation of bird names from English to Korean.
-And, who knows, maybe you’ll also learn a little bit about what kind of birds you can see in Korea!
+If you love birds or wherever your interest lies, read on to learn the translation of bird names from English to Korean.
+Each vocabulary below will be written in Hangeul and romanized Korean, so it’s best to know the Korean alphabet beforehand.

 - 1 “Bird” in Korean

 - 2 Different names of birds in Korean

 - 2.2 “Eagle” in Korean

 - 2.4 “Turkey” in Korean

 - 2.6 “Seagull” in Korean

 - 2.9 “Stork” in Korean